Home

 • Adaptation

 The rest of this website demonstrates my work, both in and out of the classroom.
-When I take a break to be human, I enjoy hanging out with family and friends, binging the most recent popular series, knitting and cross stitching, cosplaying, playing video games, doing community service, and planning themed events.
+When I take a break to be human, I enjoy hanging out with family and friends, binging the most recent popular series, reading web comics, playing video games and tabletop games, and doing community service.